1854 Broad Street cholera outbreak: Board of Health

-The Board of Health in London had several committees, of which the Committee for Scientific Inquiries was placed in charge of investigating the cholera outbreak.
-They were to study the atmospheric environment in London; however, they were also to examine samples of water from several water companies in London.
+The London Board of Health, which had recently been given new powers and was presided over by Sir Benjamin Hall, a Cabinet Minister, had several committees, of which the Committee for Scientific Inquiries was placed in charge of investigating the cholera outbreak.
+They were to study the atmospheric environment in London and to examine samples of water from several London water companies.
 The committee found that the most contaminated water supply came from the South London water companies, Southwark and Vauxhall.

-As part of the Committee for Scientific Inquiries, Richard Dundas Thomson and Arthur Hill Hassall examined what Thomson referred to as "vibriones".
+As part of the Committee for Scientific Inquiries, Richard Dundas Thomson and Arthur Hill Hassall examined what Thomson called "vibriones".
 Thomson examined the occurrence of vibriones in air samples from various cholera wards and Hassall observed vibriones in water samples.
 Neither identified vibriones as the cause of cholera.

-As part of their investigation of the cholera epidemic, the Board of Health sent physicians to examine in detail the conditions of the Golden Square neighbourhood and its inhabitants.
+As part of its investigation of the cholera epidemic, the Board of Health sent physicians to examine in detail the conditions of the Golden Square neighbourhood and its inhabitants.
 The Board of Health ultimately attributed the 1854 epidemic to miasma.

 Dr Edwin Lankester's evaluation

-Dr Edwin Lankester was a physician on the local research conglomerate that studied the 1854 Broad Street Cholera Epidemic.
-In 1866, Lankester wrote about Snow's conclusion that the pump itself was the cause of the cholera outbreak.
-He agreed with Snow at the time; however, his opinion, like Snow's, was not publicly supported.
+Dr Edwin Lankester was a physician on the local research conglomerate that studied the 1854 Broad Street cholera epidemic.
+In 1866, Lankester wrote about Snow's conclusion that the pump caused the outbreak.
+He agreed with Snow at the time, but his opinion, like Snow's, was not publicly supported.
 Lankester subsequently closed the pump due to Snow's theory and data on the pattern of infection, and infection rates dropped significantly.
-Lankester eventually was named the first medical officer of health for St James's parish in London, the same area where the pump was located.
+He was eventually named the first medical officer of health for St James's parish in London, the area where the pump was.

 Broadwick Street pump in the 21st century

 A replica pump was installed in 1992 at the site of the 1854 pump.
-Every year the John Snow Society holds "Pumphandle Lectures" on subjects of public health.
-Until August 2015, when the pump was removed due to redevelopment, they also held a ceremony here in which they removed and reattached the pump handle to pay tribute to Snow's historic discovery.
-The original location of the historic pump is marked by a red granite paver.
-In addition, plaques on the John Snow pub at the corner describe the significance of Snow's findings at this site.
+Every year the John Snow Society holds "Pumphandle Lectures" on public health subjects.
+Until 2015, when the pump was removed due to redevelopment, it also held a ceremony there in which it removed and reattached the pump handle to commemorate Snow's discovery.
+The pump's original location is marked by a red granite paver, and plaques at the John Snow pub at the corner describe Snow's findings.